 Why You'll Love This Chicken

-You'll love this Lemon Chicken Tray Bake because it's super easy (roasted on a sheet pan!) and always comes out juicy and flavorful.
+You'll love Lemon Rosemary Garlic Chicken because it's super easy (roasted on a sheet pan!) and always comes out juicy and flavorful.

 It's versatile, too.
 You could add quartered baby potatoes (or your favorite root vegetable) to the pan and bake everything at the same time!